Political Science Major

 Political science majors are encouraged to participate in the Honors Research Program, aimed at providing students with insight into how professional political scientists design research projects, collect and analyze data or interpret philosophical texts, and communicate their results to the academic community.

-Students are selected by a committee in the fall semester of the student's senior year and are notified in time for preregistration for the spring semester of that same academic year.
-Upon acceptance into the program, students enroll in POSC 491: Senior Honors Thesis.
+Students are selected by a committee in the spring semester of the student's junior year and are notified in time for preregistration for the fall semester of their senior year.
+Upon acceptance into the program, students enroll in POSC 491: Senior Honors Thesis for the fall semester.

 After each candidate successfully completes an oral thesis defense, the committee recommends that the student's transcript and diploma be marked "Honors in Political Science."
 It is expected that the thesis will be presented as an academic conference paper coauthored with the supervising professor and that a revised version will be submitted for publication as a coauthored article in a scholarly social science journal.